 Repetitive body movements or repetitive movement of objects is referred to as self-stimulatory behavior, abbreviated to stimming.
 Stimming can occur in autistic people and those with other developmental disabilities.

-In this article, we will examine why stimming occurs and what different types can occur.
+In this article, we will examine why stimming occurs and the different types that occur.
 We will also look at what can be done if someone's stimming behaviors are causing them problems in day-to-day life.

 Repetitive body movements or repetitive movement of objects is referred to as self-stimulatory behavior or stimming.
 It may also be called stereotypy.

 This type of behavior is common in autistic people and those with developmental disabilities or challenges.

 Stimming can include the use of all the senses, including visual, sound, smell, touch, taste, and balance and movement.